 - Navigate to the customer record you wish to create the direct hire order for.
 Expand the actions menu and select "New Order":

-Step 2: Select the order type of direct hire, as shown:
+- Select the order type of "Direct Hire", as shown:

 From the details page, users will notice that general layout is the same as that of a temp order other than the Direct Hire Details tab and the differences within the financial details section.

-Step 3: Utilize the financial details section to enter a salary, fee percentage, or straight fee for the placement.
+Utilize the financial details section to enter a salary, fee percentage, or straight fee for the placement.
 Fee percentages can be setup as a default from the customer record within the invoice setup, misc. section.
 If the fee percentage was setup as a default from the customer record it will automatically populate.
-Once the salary has been entered into the financial details area, users may place a fee directly into the field or utilize the fee Percentage area to calculate the total of the Fee.
+Once the salary has been entered into the financial details area, users may place a fee directly into the field or utilize the fee percentage area to calculate the total fee.

 Example: If you enter a salary of $50,000 and a fee percentage of 10%, the fee field will automatically calculate a fee of $5,000:

-Step 4: Enter specific information pertaining to the opening within the direct dire details tab of the order.
-Fields such as salary range, reasons for the open position, additional skills, etc, can be added in.
+Enter specific information pertaining to the opening within the Direct Hire Details tab of the order.
+Fields such as salary range, reasons for the open position, additional skills, etc. can be added.
 Once the details form is completed users may start searching for potential candidates.

-Step 7: Once you have assigned an employee to a direct hire order navigate to the individual assignment record to verify the start date and fee to ensure Invoicing is processed accurately.
+You can assign an individual to a Direct Hire Order the same way you make assignments for any other order type (check out Assignments Part 1: The Basics).
+Once you have assigned an employee to a direct hire order navigate to the individual assignment record to verify the start date and fee to ensure invoicing is processed accurately.

-Step 10: The one-time adjustment will display as a "DHFee" within the adjustments tab of the detailed timecard.
+The one-time adjustment will display as a "DHFee" within the adjustments tab of the detailed time card.
 Remember that users must have the start date on the fee occurring during the current weekend bill date in order to see the placement fee.